Hit and Run Accidents in Washington, DC

 Is It a Crime to Leave the Scene of an Accident in Washington, DC?

 The law states that individuals involved in an accident must call the police after the crash and wait for them to arrive.
-This is why it is critical to remain at the scene of the accident and not try to chase after the driver who hit you.
+This is why it is important to remain at the scene of the accident and not try to chase after the driver who hit you.

 What Compensation is Available Following a Hit and Run Accident in DC?